Ghost vs MemberPress for Membership Sites

 Mailchimp gutted its free plan, killed subscriptions, and keeps raising prices.
 Ghost offers newsletters, memberships, and a full website for $29/mo.

-WordPress costs more than you think once you add plugins for SEO, security, and email.
-Ghost includes everything bloggers need for $29/mo.
+WordPress costs more than you think once you add plugins for SEO, security, backups, and email.
+Ghost includes everything bloggers need for a flat $29/mo.

 Tired of Substack fees and limited design?
 Ghost offers 0% revenue share, full branding control, and built-in newsletters.
 Compare the two platforms.